yzchen-phy/molecool/README.md

 This repository is currently under development.
 To do a development install, download this repository and type 'pip install -e .' in the repository directory.

+This package requires the following:
+  - numpy
+  - matplotlib